 First, a progressive foreign policy recognizes that foreign policy starts at home: domestic political issues are intricately linked with our ability to pursue outcomes abroad.
 In order to promote democracy around the world, we have to live it as a lifestyle at home, not just as participate in elections.
 That means working on policy collectively, seeking broad input and compromise and doing everything we can to encourage voting.

-We have to set an example with community-oriented policing and a fair criminal justice system so that, as Bernie phrased it, we can “speak with the moral authority the world needs.”
+We have to set an example with community-oriented policing and a fair criminal justice system so that we can “speak with the moral authority the world needs.”
 On these and a host other issues, if our own house is not in order, we will have no power or right to go about trying to help other countries manage themselves better.

-Finally, a progressive foreign policy must, to quote Bernie again, “rethink the old Washington mindset that judges ‘seriousness’ according to the willingness to use force.”
-This is the most important way that we must challenge conventional wisdom about American foreign policy.
-Our overreliance on military options severely limits our ability to lead and to provide productive solutions to international problems.
+Finally, a progressive foreign policy must challenge the idea that the only way to show resolve is through a willingness to use force.
+This is the most important way that we must change conventional wisdom about American foreign policy.
+Our over-reliance on military options severely limits our ability to lead and to provide productive solutions to international problems.
 (For a detailed analysis of this trend, I highly recommend Rosa Brooks’ recent book How Everything Became War and the Military Became Everything.)

-The militaristic security posture which has been the standard for American foreign policy is at once underdeveloped and overdeveloped.
+The militaristic security posture which has become the standard — particularly the Republican standard — for American foreign policy is at once underdeveloped and overdeveloped.
 It is underdeveloped in that it does not recognize the immense leadership potential which lies in soft power and in a serious political investment in our alliances.
 Luckily, the United States is still positioned as an indispensable global ally.
 But doubling down on our reliance on hard power, as the current administration seems wont to do, does not assuage the concerns which the world community has over American leadership.
 It exacerbates them.
 These concerns are the primary barriers to a more comprehensive global strategy for American foreign policy.

 Our posture is overdeveloped in that establishment analysts have taken this superficial view of American leadership as military might and run with it.
-The buzz is always about how we can “beef up” the military or what new nukes we can build or how technologically advanced the new fighter jets are.
-We spend more on defense than the next eleven countries combined, and yet we add $50 billion to the defense budget in the blink of an eye.
+Too often, discussion revolves around increasing military spending, or expanding our nuclear arsenal, or developing over-the-top new weaponry.
+We spend more on defense than the next eleven countries combined, and still we add $50 billion to the defense budget in the blink of an eye.

-With regards to the second point, the military should not be running development and aid programs.
-These programs perform a fundamentally different task than the military, and the bureaucratic structures and personnel are ill-fitting, not interchangeable.
+In regards to the second point, the military should not be in the business of running development and aid programs in the first place.
+These programs perform a fundamentally different task than the military, and the bureaucratic structures and personnel are ill-fitting for that transition.
 These development and aid programs have been lumped into the Department of Defense because rather than advocate for their existence as autonomous and worthy government programs, members of Congress have simply chalked them up as defense necessities.
-Their lack of political backbone inhibits our ability to accomplish our goals abroad.

 Our current tactics seem to distort Teddy Roosevelt’s famous quip, “speak softly and carry a big stick,” to read more along the lines of “speak loudly and wave around a big stick.”
 I’d like to get back to the original and add a corollary.
-Speak softly, carry a big stick and be a good person.
+Speak softly, carry a big stick and act with virtue.